polyphony-chat/docs/docs/Protocol Specifications/core.md

 The API routes for managing discoverability are documented in the API documentation.

-### 9.1.1 Changing a primary server
+### 9.1.1 Changing a primary service provider

-Keys are unique in the actor-scoped service-server table.
-This means that actors wanting to register for two or more different implementations of the same service must select, which server to use as a so-called "primary server" for that service.
+Keys are unique in the actor-scoped service->service-provider table.
+Actors wanting to register for two or more different implementations of the same service must select, which service provider to use as a so-called "primary service provider" for that service.

 If the actor is human, clients must not override the existing key-value pair silently.
 Instead, clients must either ask the actor to confirm the change, or not change the key-value pair.

-Changing the primary server for a service is considered a sensitive action and should require a second factor of authentication.
+Changing a primary service provider entry is considered a sensitive action and should require a second factor of authentication.

-[Messages](#terminology-message) do not get moved or re-signed when changing the primary server for a service.
-If an actor wants to move their messages to the new primary server, they must request a [migration](#7-migrations).
+[Messages](#terminology-message) do not get moved or re-signed when changing the primary service provider for a given service.
+If an actor wants to move their messages to the new primary service provider, they must request a [migration](#7-migrations).

 ---